strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

         }
 ```

-This policy will decied whether the reviewed resource is a topic, user or connector.
+This policy will decide whether the resource being reviewed is a topic, user or connector.
 For topic and user, it will check whether the `Kafka` resource with the same name exists or not.
 For connectors, it will check if the `KafkaConnect` resource exists and whether it is configured to use the connector resources.
-Only when the cluster is valid, the custom resource will be created.
+Only when the cluster is valid, will the custom resource be created.

 As you probably noticed, this policy template doesn't take any paramaters.
 But we still need to create the constraint to tell Gatekeeper what kind of resources should be validated: